aniskoubaa/roslink/README.md

 cd ..
 catkin_make
 ```
-Install simple websocket server pacakge which is needed for `proxy-server.py` that acts as cloud to manage the communication between the robot and the user
+Install simple websocket server pacakge which is needed for ROSLink bridge and `proxy-server.py` that acts as cloud to manage the communication between the robot and the user
 `pip install git+https://github.com/dpallot/simple-websocket-server.git`

 ## Usage
 - Run the proxy server using `python proxy-server.py`
+- In `src/tb3/tb3-roslink.launch` file:
-- In `src/tb3/tb3-roslink.launch` file, change `map_location` parm to the map image path
+  - change `map_location` parm to the map image path
+  - change `ground_station_ip` and `ground_station_port` parms to be same as the proxy server
 - The last thing is to launch the rolsink bridge  `roslaunch roslink tb3-roslink.launch`

 ## Running TB3 over Internet